eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ### 4.1 High-Level Requirements to be added to Annex 2

-The following High-Level Requirements will be added to Annex 2 of the ARF v1.9:
+The following High-Level Requirements will be added to Annex 2 of the ARF:

 #### 4.1.1 Requirements to be added (likely) to Topic 1